 A golden retriever, Kinako, lived in Great Falls, Virginia, a member of a large family with four rambunctious kids.
-She loved going on long walks along the Potomac River and swimming and fetching sticks thrown in the water.
+She loved going on long walks with the family along the Potomac River and swimming and fetching sticks thrown in the water.

-One summer evening, Kinako's mom noticed a slight swelling on the side of her snout.
+One summer evening, Kinako's mom noticed a slight swelling on the side of her face.

 She took her to the local vet who recommended that she see a cancer specialist.